Your browser is unsupported

 Trained as an historian, Benn Williams embodies the "alt-ac" professional.
 After teaching at local colleges, he moved into administration starting with a small interdisciplinary graduate program (neuroscience).
 Currently, he oversees most of the Graduate College's internal fellowships and awards; serves as the institutional advisor and/or liaison for a number of external funding opportunities (Boren, CLS, DAAD, Fulbright, NSF GRFP); created or co-created three writing initiatives for graduate students (GC 512, GC513, and WriteON!); liaises with the Office of Financial Aid and UIC Advancement; founded and ran the Digital Humanities Working Group.

-Williams has helped UIC to be recognized in 2021 and 2022 as a Fulbright Hispanic-Serving Institution Leader by the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
+Williams has helped UIC to be recognized in 2021, 2022, and 2023 as a Fulbright Hispanic-Serving Institution Leader by the U.S. Department of State’s Bureau of Educational and Cultural Affairs and the 2020 Laspau University Award for UIC's "outstanding support and contribution in working with Laspau-administered scholarship grantees" with Laspau staff underscoring UIC's professionalism, responsiveness, humor, and volume of students helped.

 Selected Grants